Season’s greetings, friends! I am back in the dining room, this time playing around with rustic Christmas table ideas! And I am having SO much fun.

 Many hallmarks of a rustic table style lie in the materials themselves.

 Most rustic elements come from the outdoors or are created from organic materials.

-This might include unfinished woods, straw, stone, bark, or pinecones.
-For fabrics, consider burlap, jute, nubby wools and yarns, or cotton canvas.
+This might include unfinished wood, straw, stone, bark, or pinecones.

 Beyond the materials are their intrinsic qualities.
-Rustic materials are not perfect instead rely on their imperfections.
+Rustic materials are not perfect; instead, we love their imperfections.